Aylesford Priory

 Aylesford Priory, or "The Friars" was founded in 1242 when members of the Carmelite order arrived in England from Mount Carmel in the Holy Land.
 Richard de Grey, a crusader, sponsored them, and conveyed to the order a parcel of land located on his manor in Aylesford in Kent.
 The estate came back into the ownership of the Carmelite order in 1949.
 After refurbishment, which revealed 15th century remnants, the manor house was Grade I listed in 1959.
 After subsequent work on site, the 15th century gatehouse and the NE section of the wall were also Grade I listed on 25 February 1987.
 The priory now contains an array of contemporary artworks by notable artists.
-It is a pilgrimage destination of national significance.
+It is a pilgrimage destination of national significance, especially the shrine containing relics of St Simon Stock.

 History

 The Carmelites first came to Kent in the 13th century.
 Richard of Wendover, then Bishop of Kent, recognised the Carmelite foundation at Aylesford and the first General Chapter of the order, outside of the Holy Land, was held there.
 The Chapter changed the lifestyle of the Carmelites from hermits to mendicant friars.

 As a result of the English Reformation, the Carmelites were forced out of the property in 1538.
 Over the next four centuries, the buildings were repurposed, including their use as an "opulent, stately home".
 Following a fire in 1930, restoration work was required, during the course of which, many of the original features were revealed.
 In 1949, the property was offered for sale.
 This gave the Carmelites the opportunity to purchase their first motherhouse, and use it for its original purpose, as a place of worship.

 Additional restoration work commenced, including plans to construct the Shrine.
 Construction began in 1958, with renewed interest in The Friars, after the distraction of the war years.
 The first Prior, Fr.
 Malachy Lynch, a charismatic figure, inspired people with the words: "Courage to Build Anew".
 In the presence of Cardinal Heenan, Archbishop Cyril Cowderoy rededicated the completed Shrine in 1965.